code-brewer/EyeRelax-zsh-theme/README.md

 ### On macOS, Command Not Found: gdate

-- simplerich.zsh-theme depends on cmd `gdate` to get current time in milliseconds. get `gdate` on macOS by running `brew install coreutils` then `source ~/.zshrc`.
+- EyeRelax.zsh-theme depends on cmd `gdate` to get current time in milliseconds. get `gdate` on macOS by running `brew install coreutils` then `source ~/.zshrc`.
 - See also [#12](https://github.com/ChesterYue/ohmyzsh-theme-passion/issues/12).

 ### On Linux, Command Not Found: bc

-- simplerich.zsh-theme depends on cmd `bc` to calculate the command running time cost. [get bc on Linux](https://www.tecmint.com/bc-command-examples/#:~:text=If%20you%20don%E2%80%99t%20have%20bc%20on%20your%20system%2C,command%20prompt%20and%20simply%20start%20calculating%20your%20expressions.) then `source ~/.zshrc`.
+- EyeRelax.zsh-theme depends on cmd `bc` to calculate the command running time cost. [get bc on Linux](https://www.tecmint.com/bc-command-examples/#:~:text=If%20you%20don%E2%80%99t%20have%20bc%20on%20your%20system%2C,command%20prompt%20and%20simply%20start%20calculating%20your%20expressions.) then `source ~/.zshrc`.
 - See also [#13](https://github.com/ChesterYue/ohmyzsh-theme-passion/issues/13).

 ### On Centos 7, Shell Exit